Paris attacks: A year of grief, anger, change

 On Sunday, Prime Minister Manuel Valls said a state of emergency, first imposed in the immediate aftermath of the attacks, will likely be extended.

-With the country's presidential elections looming in April-May, the Prime Minister said that the government needs to retain the extra powers delegated by emergency laws "to protect our democracy."
+With the country's presidential elections coming in April-May, the prime minister said the government needs to retain the extra powers delegated by emergency laws "to protect our democracy."

 'Bloody battlefield'